 |Choosing a Telescope for a Child|

 ✭ Reflectors (mirror-based telescopes) come in the widest range

 expensive at any size.

 ✭ Refractors (lens-based telescopes) offer sharp and contrasty views but most

-are small (2"-4") because larger ones tend to be bulky, difficult to manage and expensive.
-And, except for most

-expensive models, they also suffer from a
+are small (2"-4") because larger ones tend to be bulky and harder to manage.
+Cheaper ones also suffer from a

-problem called chromatic aberration which causes purple
+problem called chromatic aberration which causes purple fringing around brighter objects.

-Compound telescopes are mirror-based telescopes that use a special design to make them the most
+✭ Compound telescopes are mirror-based telescopes that use a special design to make them the most

 compact of the three types.